tritonas00/system-tar-and-restore/README.md

 ###RESTORE###

-Restore script uses the above created  *.tgz file to extract it in user defined partitions, generates fstab using uuids, rebuilds initramfs image, installs and auto-configures grub or syslinux in MBR of given device, re-generate locales and finally unmounts and cleans everything.
+Restore script uses the above created archive to extract it in user defined partitions, generates fstab using uuids, rebuilds initramfs image, installs and auto-configures grub or syslinux in MBR of given device, re-generate locales and finally unmounts and cleans everything.